Dakota Crescent: History

 In the 1840s, there were many kampongs situated on the river bank of Geylang River which runs near Dakota Crescent.

 After the Second World War, Singapore experienced a significant influx of immigrants, many of whom settled in urban kampongs at the edge of the Central Area.
 Consisting of wooden houses built over empty plots, swamps and old cemeteries, these kampongs expanded rapidly through the 1950s, housing a quarter of Singapore's urban population by the early 1960s.
 As the central area of Singapore became gradually congested, the British colonial government decided to come up with new public-housing estates to tackle this growing problem.
 One of the plans included developing the Kallang area (just to the east of the town-centre) into Singapore's equivalent of London's Hyde Park.
 This master-plan was reported in the local newspaper, The Straits Times, dated from 11 March 1955.

 The low-rise brick-clad flats of Dakota Crescent Estate were built by SIT in 1958.
 The 17 blocks of flats were completed in 1959.
 In 1960, after Housing and Development Board (HDB) replaced SIT in state housing development of Singapore, the estate was handed over to HDB.

 When Kallang Airport was closed in 1955, being replaced by Paya Lebar Airport (or Singapore International Airport), the old runway which ran parallel to the adjacent Mountbatten Road became Old Airport Road, while the surrounding public-housing developments became known as Old Airport Estate or Kallang Airport Estate.
 The Old Airport Estate had a total of 2,936 housing-units which are equipped with modern amenities such as piped running water, cooking-gas, flush-toilets and electricity.
 Dakota Crescent was also the first public-housing estate to feature one-room flats.

 Dakota Crescent was named after the Douglas DC-3, which was referred to by the British as the Dakota (particularly for the military variant of the same plane, the C-47 Skytrain), which was commonly spotted landing and taking off at the nearby Kallang Airport.
-The christening of the estate's name also supposedly commemorates an aviation disaster at the airport which happened on 29 June 1946, in which a Royal Air Force Dakota aircraft crashed leading to the death of the entire crew and passengers on board.
+The christening of the estate's name also supposedly commemorates an aviation disaster at the airport which happened on 29 June 1946, in which a Royal Air Force Dakota aircraft crashed leading to the death of everybody on board.

 In 2014, it was announced that the 17 blocks will be demolished as part of Mountbatten's estate renewal plans.
-The blocks have to be vacated by end of 2016 and the site reserved for future residential development.
+The blocks had to be vacated by the end of 2016 and the site reserved for future residential development.
 In 2016, Lim Biow Chuan, Member of Parliament of Mountbatten Single Member Constituency, which includes Dakota Crescent, spoke in Parliament during an adjournment motion asking the government to reconsider development plans for Dakota Crescent and to convert the estate to be used for other purposes.

-In December 2017, Minister for National Development Lawrence Wong announced that Dakota Crescent's central cluster of six blocks and the Dove Playground will be conserved while the rest will be redeveloped.
+In December 2017, Minister for National Development Lawrence Wong announced that Dakota Crescent's central cluster of six blocks (10, 12, 14, 16, 18 & 20) and the Dove Playground will be conserved while the rest will be redeveloped.